drumstickguy/Combos/README.md

 # Combos
-Combos that i tested
+Combos that i tested.
-Some of them can be destuctive!
+Some of them can be destructive!